Ted in Kensington and Chelsea is 71-80 and is Chelsea Pensioner.

 - What's your favourite open space?
 Hyde Park.

-- What's been your most memorable night out in London?
+- What's your favourite bar, pub or restaurant?
 Chelsea Pensioners Club

 - What's been your most memorable night out in London?
 The opening of Kensington Palace last year.